systems-nuts/hcontainer-tutorial/README.md

 # Docker Migration

-This guide targets a H-Containers deployment on Amazon AWS only.
+This guide targets a H-Containers deployment on Amazon AWS, or any pair machine with identical kernel Cgroup configuration.
 A future guide will address other deployments.

 ## Prerequisites